wp-plugins/mailpoet-woocommerce-add-on/readme.txt

 Next is 'Newsletters'.
 Each list you created in MailPoet that you have enabled to send to is listed here.
 Simply tick the checkbox next to the Newsletter list your customers will be subscribed to and press 'Save Changes'.

 That's it, now when your customers tick the subscribe button on the checkout page, they will be subscribed to the newsletters you selected when processing an order.

-== Installation ==

-1. Upload `mailpoet-woocommerce-addon/mailpoet-woocommerce-addon.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Setup the plugin under WooCommerce settings under the MailPoet tab.

 == Screenshots ==